Gender Pay Gap Report 2022

 There is a historic under-representation of women in our industry and we believe there are real benefits in ensuring diverse views, skills and perspectives which can lead to creative thinking and more effective problem solving.
-We have committed to focusing on creating an engaged and inclusive environment by developing guiding principles and seeking to attract and retain a diverse workforce.
+We are committed to creating an engaged and inclusive environment by developing guiding principles and seeking to attract and retain a diverse workforce.

-Since we last reported we have implemented enhanced maternity and paternity policies, with the view of attracting and retaining more women.
-In addition to this, we have introduced a more agile approach to working to attract and retain a more diverse pool of talent.
+We have enhanced maternity and paternity policies, with the view of attracting and retaining more women, and also a more agile approach to working compared to traditional construction roles to attract and retain a more diverse pool of talent.

 In addition to these initiatives, as a business we understand the importance of recruiting responsibly to help with the progression of women within the business.
-In the last year we have completed a range of activities to address this.
 We have undertaken a full review of our recruitment processes and adapted our experienced hire application journey to make the candidate experience more inclusive and streamlined.
-60% of all hires that come through our internal recruitment team are female, filling roles with a range of seniority across multiple disciplines.
+74% of all hires that have come through our internal recruitment team are female, filling roles with a range of seniority across multiple disciplines.

 A focus has also been placed on the importance of gender diversity on interview panels.
 As a result an increased number of females have been included in the graduate recruitment assessment process to provide better gender balance and to act as ambassadors for women in the industry.